 Generating static content during the build phase with minified HTML is the optimal configuration for zero-downtime deployments, also known as the ideal state.
 Instead of copying files to a mounted drive, it creates a symlink from the

 Generating static content requires access to themes and locales.
-Magento stores themes in the file system, which is accessible during the build phase; however, Magento stores locales in the database.
+Adobe Commerce stores themes in the file system, which is accessible during the build phase; however, Adobe Commerce stores locales in the database.
 The database is not available during the build phase.
 In order to generate the static content during the build phase, you must use the

 config:dump command in the ece-tools package to move locales to the file system.
 It reads the locales and saves them in the